melgarcia21/rtu-iflde/tasks/instructions.md

 *   **Sections & Content:**

     *   **Hero Section (src/components/sections/HeroSection.tsx):**
-        *   **Content:** Mirroring the blue section in your image: "Welcome to FlexiLearnPro".
+        *   **Content:** Mirroring the purple section in your image: "Welcome to FlexiLearnPro".
 Tagline: "Empowering flexible learning for professionals and students."
 Prominent Call-to-Action (CTA) Button: "Explore Our Programs" (links to Programs page).
         *   **Design:** Clean, bold text.
-Maybe a subtle background pattern or keep it solid blue.
+Maybe a subtle background pattern or keep it solid purple.

     *   **Introduction / Who We Are (src/components/sections/IntroSection.tsx):**
         *   **Content:** Briefly introduce IFLDE.
 "Your partner in accessible and innovative education at RTU."
 Mention the focus on ETEEAP and future-forward programs like Micro-credentials.
 Highlight the commitment to quality based on research (mention FlexiLearnPro benchmarking).